Content

 The more information you can give, the more the therapist can do to help you have a positive, constructive experience.

-If you’ve never seen a therapist before, your therapist may spend more time helping you to feel comfortable and familiar with the therapeutic process.
+If you’ve never seen a therapist before, your therapist may spend more time making a safe space and helping you to feel comfortable and familiar with the therapeutic process.

-Problems can vary in scale, and what seems like one large problem may be a variety of smaller issues that are affecting your thoughts, feelings and behavior.
+Problems can vary in scale, and what seems like one large problem may be a variety of smaller stressors that are affecting your thoughts, feelings and behavior.

 Your therapist might ask you to define the major problems you’re facing.
-Identifying the specific problems that are troubling you can help you to prepare a treatment plan that includes methods for coping, learning and making progress.
+Identifying the specific problems that are troubling you can help you to prepare a treatment plan that includes developing new coping skills as well as methods for learning and making positive changes.

 Everyone has a coping strategy for dealing with problems.
 Whether you’re troubled by anxiety, stress, depression or a certain situation or individual, you likely have behaviors that you turn to in order to cope.

-Some coping habits are productive and healthy, such as making notes in a diary, meditating or setting goals for yourself to work towards.
+Some coping skills are productive and healthy, such as making notes in a diary, meditating, or setting new goals for yourself to work toward.

 Others are unhealthy, such as using alcohol, drugs or other destructive behaviors to cope with stressful situations and other challenges.

-Your therapist might ask you this question to learn more about how you cope with difficulties in your life, as well as changes that you may be able to make to stop your coping strategies from interfering with your progress.
+Your therapist might ask you this question to learn more about how you cope with difficulties in your life, as well as positive changes that you may be able to employ to prevent your unhelpful coping strategies from interfering with your progress.

-From creativity to the ability to focus intensely on a certain goal until it’s accomplished, everyone has unique strengths.
+From creativity to being a loyal friend to the ability to focus intensely on a certain goal until it’s accomplished, everyone has unique strengths.

 Your therapist may ask you to describe your strengths.
-Don’t worry, this isn’t the type of question you’d get in a job interview -- instead, it’s designed to help your therapist learn about the unique and specific skills that you have to deal with problems and challenges.
+Don’t worry, this isn’t the type of question you’d get in a job interview.
+Instead, it’s designed to help your therapist get a good read on the unique and specific skills that you have to deal with problems and challenges.

 During therapy, your therapist may help you to learn about how you can use these strengths to cope with things like stress, anxiety or depression and make progress in your life.